Non-ESF Sources of Funding

 Barry M. Goldwater Scholarship and Excellence in Education Program

 Established by Congress in 1986 to honor Senator Barry M. Goldwater, who served his country for 56 years as a soldier and statesman, including 30 years of service in the U.S. Senate.
 The purpose of the Foundation is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue careers in these fields.
 ESF may nominate up to four individuals.
-Dr. S. Scott Shannon, Dean, Instruction and Graduate Studies, is the Campus Representative.
+Valerie A. Luzadis, Interim Associate Provost for Instruction and Dean of the Graduate School, is the Campus Representative.
 Applications, recommendations, and nominations are due to the Goldwater Foundation by the last Friday in January; all materials must be received internally by the second week of January.
-Students MUST contact Dean Shannon for consideration.
+Students MUST contact Dean Luzadis for consideration.

 DOE Office of Science Graduate Fellowship